Hello once again!

 They left the kitchen and went back to Miri's room.
 "You can stay in this room unless you hear something."
 Miri took their bags and hid them deep in her closet, behind a shoe rack just in case.
 She pulled out a khaki canvas backpack from under her bed, the bag she always used while on patrol.
 She reached inside and pulled out two two-way radios.
 She handed Alice one.
 "I'm on channel 2.
 If you are in danger, you just click the side and it'll tell me by vibrating.
 I will tell you I'm close by calling you, but I'm putting it so it vibrates, just in case you're hiding."

-Alice nodded and took the radio.
+Alice nodded and took the radio, holding it tight.
+She hated when Miri left.

 Miri showed her the button to press to call her and showed her that it was in a mode where it vibrated.
 "I'll probably be gone fifteen to twenty-five minutes.
 I should be back by this time."
 She quickly wrote down the time on a piece of paper.
 "If I'm not back by then, call me.
 If I don't respond, go through the back door and go next door where the nice man and his son is."